hftay/tic-tac-toe/readme.md

 - Code Readability

-- fix functionality for increasing/decreasing boardsize?
-BUG: grid tile creation is buggy, when resizing browser HEIGHT the tiles go crazy, need to refresh a couple of times... need to fix...
+- BUG: grid tile creation is buggy, when resizing browser HEIGHT the tiles go out of sync, refreshing page sometimes fixes the problem but not always... investigate use of media query?

 - ux

+- Styling for display-winner div to make it more prominent...

 - CSS; research CSS pseudo-classes etc...

 - CSS use different colours for different token...

-- Try new things for CSS;
-Practise toggle?

-- add classlist to winner counter to blink when a game is won
+- Add classlist to winner's score counter display to blink when a game is won

-- A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.

-- Allow game customizable options, time limits (TBA), board size (OK), game rounds, name & profiles etc

 - Research LocalStorage or SessionStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity

 - Use timers to display "waiting..." messages while users are waiting to be matched

-- Research web audio API add sound effects (TBC) to your game – add sound effects to tile click...
-- yet to find a way to stop audio playing
-- options are to either pause or mute audio, but wont achieve effect of audio starting from the beginning.
++ DONE – added audio: sound effects to tile click, background music and winner music
 + DONE - Keep track of multiple game rounds with a win counter
 + DONE – Create "Restart Game"
 + DONE – Incorporate logic for "Draw" situations
 + DONE – Locked tiles that have already been clicked on!
-+ DONE – if win, add class to background banana gif
++ DONE – if game won, set background to banana dancing gif